ScuzzyFox/TagMyStickies/readme.md

 ## Setup

-You need Node.js to work on this project.
-Get it!
+- You need Node.js to work on this project.
+Get it! https://nodejs.org/en/download/

-Run `npm install` at the root directory to have everything you need.
+- Once installed, Run `npm install` in terminal at the root directory of this project to install the node packages required.

+- Create a file called `.env` in the root directory.
+It needs to have `ENVIRONMENT_CONTEXT = development` and `TELEGRAM_BOT_TOKEN = <Token>`.
+You should make your own bot for dev purposes using @botfather on telegram!
+He'll give you a token you can paste into `.env`

+- Check out https://github.com/yagop/node-telegram-bot-api, https://core.telegram.org/bots/api for info on the telegram bot api

+- Make sure you have git and know how to use it.
+You'll make your own feature branches and create pull requests to update the main code.
+You should always pull from the `development` branch and make pull requests to `development`.
+When you start a new feature, follow the feature branch convention detailed at the bottom of this doc.

+- Advanced: learn to use jest and test your code with unit tests.

 ## Project Overview